prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-3-adding-mutations-to-your-api.md

 </div>

 Evidently most of data isn't nullable!
-Its pretty annoying to write and read that repitition.
+Its pretty annoying to write and read that repetition.
 Luckily Nexus allows us to change the nullability defaults at the object level.

 <div class="IntrinsicRow">